paul-hammant/ngWebDriver/README.md

 ## Helping NgWebDriver find Angular apps in a page

+If you get errors like `Cannot read property '$$testability' of undefined`, read on ....

 Perhaps a different selector should be used to find Angular apps (as defined by the ng-app attribute on an element in the page)

 ```